sodalime0509/instafel/website/public/wiki/flags-and-backups.md

 ## 🚩 Flags and Backups

-### 🔧 Flags: The Control Layer
+### 🔧 What Does Flags Mean?

-A feature flag in Instagram’s ecosystem acts as a server-controlled boolean (on/off) or parameterized switch for features.
-Meta doesn’t roll out features by shipping new code alone — instead, the client listens to flag values that determine behavior.

-Instafel exposes these flags on-device and lets users override values manually.
-This can simulate the experience of being part of a test group that Meta hasn’t opened to the public.
+Flag in Instagram are like an on/off switch controlled by Meta’s servers.
+Instead of sending new code every time, Instagram turns features on or off remotely using these flags, without an app update.

+Instafel makes these flags inside the app accessible by users and lets you change them yourself.
+In this way, you can try out features even if Meta hasn’t officially released them to everyone.
+However, some features are completely server based and you cannot enable some experimental things without Meta's roll outs.

 ---

 ### 📚 Flag & Backup Libraries

-To make working with flags easier, Instafel includes access to two centralized libraries:
+To make using feature flags easier, Instafel provides two main libraries:

 - **Flag Library:**
-  A browsable database of known flags discovered in Alpha versions.
-Flags usually come with descriptions, affected UI modules, and known versions.
+  A searchable collection of known flags found in Alpha versions.
+Each flag includes a description, which parts of the app it affects, and the versions where it appears or starts to work.

 - **Backup Library:**
   Saved flag configurations (.JSON or .IBACKUP files) that can be imported directly.
 These backups activate pre-tested combinations of flags known to work well together or unlock specific features.

 Users can:
 - Save their current configuration as a backup
-- Share backups with others
+- Share their backups with others
 - Restore from a backup to revert to a known-good state

-This enables community-based experimentation and shared discoveries.

 ---

 ### 🔍 How to Access the Flag Library and Backup Library?

 - The Flag Library is being established on the website (still WIP) at [instafel.app/library/flags](https://instafel.app/library/flags)
-- The most used flags can also be found via the [Telegram Community](https://t.me/instafel/34335)
+- The most used flags can also be found via our [Telegram Community](https://t.me/instafel/34335)
 - The Backup Library is accessible here: [instafel.app/library_backup](https://instafel.app/library_backup)
 - You can apply any backup files via the Instafel Menu.